Setting up a Development Environment

 Prior to committing any substantial changes to the code base, be sure to run NetBox's test suite to catch any potential errors.
 Tests are run using the

-test management command.
+unittest library.
 Remember to ensure the Python virtual environment is active before running this command.
+Also keep in mind that these commands are executed in the

-In cases where you haven't made any changes to the database (which is most of the time), you can append the
+In cases where you haven't made any changes to the database schema (which is typical), you can append the

 --keepdb argument to this command to reuse the test database between runs.
 This cuts down on the time it takes to run the test suite since the database doesn't have to be rebuilt each time.
 (Note that this argument will cause errors if you've modified any model fields since the previous test run.)

-You can also limit the command to running only a specific subset of tests.
+Finally, it's possible to limit the run to a specific set of tests, specified by their Python path.
 For example, to run only IPAM and DCIM view tests:

 Submitting Pull Requests